First Nations rights

 Protecting dingoes

-Traditional Custodians call for the protection of dingoes
+Traditional Owners call for the protection of dingoes

-Dingoes are an important part of Dreaming stories and are totems for Traditional Custodians of the Wotjobaluk Nations, in the Wimmera-Mallee region of Victoria, and for many other First Nations across Australia.
+Dingoes are an important part of Dreaming stories and are totems for Traditional Owners in the Wimmera-Mallee region of Victoria, and for many other First Nations across Australia.

 They’re also endangered native wildlife, listed as vulnerable to extinction under Victorian biodiversity laws.